Already booked? Sign in or create an account

 A Napier cruise stop is famous for a couple of things, including the 1931 earthquake that essentially razed the city to the ground.
 From the disaster, locals rebuilt the city in the style of the day: colorful, bold art deco.
-As a result, Napier is a little more kooky than other cities you’ll pass through on your New Zealand cruise.
-In fact, Napier even hosts an art deco festival each year to celebrate the city as a living monument of the 1920s and 30s.
+As a result, Napier has a completely different vibe to other cities you’ll pass through on your New Zealand cruise.
+In fact, Napier even hosts a huge and colorf art deco festival each year to celebrate the city as a living monument of the 1920s and 30s.

 Don’t miss the Napier Seawalls, a district of local street art highlighting the talents of local artists.
 Beyond the center of town, Napier is a gateway to winery tours and elegant tastings at local vineyards in Hawke’s Bay, making it an ideal stop for wine enthusiasts and would-be sommeliers.
-Napier manages to be just the right amount of outdoorsy, offering adventures like a trip to the Bluff Hill lookout, or a paddle or tractor ride to get to Cape Kidnapper, which is home to the world’s largest colony of the quirky gannet bird.
+Napier manages to be just the right amount of outdoorsy, offering adventures like a trip to the Bluff Hill lookout, or to majestic Cape Kidnappers, which is home to the world’s largest colony of the quirky gannet bird.

 It doesn’t take long to reach Bluff Hill Lookout, which offers one of the best views of Hawke’s Bay unfolding before you in the distance.
-It’s just a half-hour walk from the center of Napier, and the top of the lookout point clocks in at nearly 335 feet tall.
-Take photographs of the 360-degree goodness.
-The bay’s blue waters will soothe and relax you.
+It’s a half-hour walk from the center of Napier, and the top of the lookout point clocks in at nearly 335 feet high making a great spot to take photographs of the lovely 360-degree views.
+Just looking at the bay’s blue waters will soothe and relax you.
 It’s a steep walk to the top, which is refreshing for very active travelers, but many take the option of a car to the lookout point instead.

-Every Saturday, the Napier Urban Farmers Market on Emerson Street immerses locals and tourists alike in the food, community, and culture of the Napier area and greater Hawke’s Bay.
+Every Saturday, the Napier Urban Farmers Market on Emerson Street immerses locals and tourists alike in the food, community, and culture of Napier and the productive Hawke’s Bay region.
 Veggies, fruits, fresh-baked breads and pastries, and more are offered here.
 Wake up early to stroll through the farmer’s market with a coffee, stopping to talk to vendors along the way.
 You’ll feel like a local.

-Animal lovers shouldn’t miss the comprehensive National Aquarium of New Zealand while on their Napier cruise.
-The aquarium is renowned for well-kept habitats of penguins, sharks, piranhas, alligators, and other creatures.
-Spend a morning here admiring New Zealand’s most special species.
+Animal lovers shouldn’t miss out on a visit to the locals living at the National Aquarium of New Zealand while on a Napier cruise.
+The aquarium is renowned for well-kept habitats like Penguin Cove - home to little blue penguins, and the oceanarium tunnel with sharks, stingrays, fish and other local marine life.
+Spend a morning here admiring New Zealand’s most special species including the flightless kiwi and the ancient tuatara reptile.
 The aquarium is open seven days a week from 9am to 5pm.

 From 10am to 5pm, the MTG Hawke’s Bay hosts some of the area’s best, most thought-provoking arts and cultural events.
 “MTG” in this case means “museum, theatre, and gallery,” and this museum really achieves this rare trifecta.
 There are permanent exhibits, like ones devoted to the history of Napier and the 1931 earthquake, but the shining stars of the MTG are usually the rotating, seasonal art exhibits and shows.
 The venue offers an ideal peek into the rich cultural fabric of New Zealand.